Designer of and for the built environment

 John was the lead exhibition designer for three major photography exhibitions: Ansel Adams, Annie Leibovitz: A Photographer’s Life, 1990—2005, and Richard Avedon: Portraits of Power.
 He also designed a permanent exhibition for the Maritime Museum of the Atlantic.

-He is currently Vice-President of Form:Media, a boutique EGD firm located in Nova Scotia.
+He is currently President of Fathom Studio (formerly Form:Media), a boutique EGD firm located in Nova Scotia.
 Together with an interdisciplinary team, he as developed brand, way finding programs, and interpretive environments for such clients as Batoche National Historic Sight, the Town of Lunenburg, Red Bay Basque Whaling Station, the University of Manitoba, and Nova Scotia Provincial Parks.

 John was regular part-time faculty at the NSCAD University, teaching in the Foundation and Design divisions from 2001 through 2006, and was awarded the NSCAD Faculty Recognition Award in 2003 for outstanding teaching performance and dedication to enhancing student life.
 He was also an adjunct faculty member for the Corcoran College of Art + Design.